 - chin strap with double ring buckles

-The basic construction consists of six triangular segments in a pin-wheel pattern which is typical for naval aviation helmets There is also a complete lack of insignia to indicate the branch of service.
+The basic construction consists of six triangular segments in a pin-wheel pattern, which would be a typical feature for naval aviation helmets.
+Anyway, there is a complete lack of insignia to indicate any branch of service.
 The only marking present is a very fainted and unfortunately illegible ink stamp inside the helmet.

 The lining consists of two types of rabbit fur, combined with a lozenge-quilted lining on top, fixed to the inner shell by a cloth mesh stitched to a soft insulating material.